Home > Recipes > Dinner > Crispy Chicken Breasts

 4: Heat olive oil in a skillet over medium heat.
 Cook the chicken schnitzel for 3-4 minutes per side, or until golden brown and cooked through.

-Chicken schnitzel sauce
+Chicken schnitzel sauces

 Mushroom sour cream sauce in a grey pan being scooped out.